-Asli Shebe (Aus-lee Shébay) is a third-year student at the Savannah College of Art & Design (SCAD) pursuing a bachelor's degree in writing, with a minor in creative writing.
+Asli Shebe (Aus-lee Shébay) is a senior writing major at the Savannah College of Art & Design (SCAD) pursuing a bachelor's degree in writing, with a minor in creative writing.
 She describes herself as a pun-loving, flower child with a dangerous love for poetry and all things sweet.

 Born in Dar es Salaam, Tanzania and raised in Mankato, Minnesota, Shebe's work is heavily influenced by African authors, Warsan Shire and Chimimanda Ngozi Adichie as well as American authors, Maya Angelou, Sylvia Plath and Kim Addonizio.

-When she is not writing sad poetry or A&E articles for District, Shebe can be found biking around the historic district of downtown Savannah at odd hours of the day or going to local house shows and art exhibitions.
+When she is not writing sad poetry or A&E articles for District, Shebe can be found biking around the Historic District of downtown Savannah, Ga. at odd hours of the day or going to local house shows and art exhibitions.

 Shebe's work has been published in Artemis, the Port City Review and District.
 To view such, visit her Published Work page.